Amateur journalism

-Amateur journalism is a hobby for publishing and printing small newspapers or journals established after the U.S. Civil War, using small and inexpensive printing presses.
-Local circulation and exchanges, sometimes among associations were done.
-Conventions were also held.
-The hobby waxed and waned in the early 20th century, achieving a literary peak under the influence of H. P. Lovecraft and W. Paul Cook in the 1915-1925 period.
-The 1930s brought a redevelopment of interest with a mix of fine printing with quality material and crude leaflets from small hand-presses and mimeographs.
+Amateur journalism is a hobby of writing, publishing, and printing.
+It is usually done through small journals or papers.

+The hobby was more formally established after the U.S. Civil War, with the availability of small and inexpensive printing presses.
+Local circulation and exchanges, called amateur press associations exist at the national, regional, and local levels.
+Conventions are also held with several such groups.
+The hobby waxed and waned in the early 20th century, achieving a literary peak under the influence of H. P. Lovecraft and W. Paul Cook in the 1915–1925 period.
+The 1930s brought a redevelopment of interest, with a mix of fine printing with quality material and crude leaflets from small hand-presses and mimeographs.

-Membership in associations has diminished to the hundreds in the United States and Canada and many are elderly as safety rules for motorized presses and hand-setting type have become lost arts.
-Citizen journalism and blogging have come with the advent of the internet, however.
+Membership in associations has diminished to the hundreds in the United States and Canada, and many members are elderly, as safety rules for motorized presses and hand-setting type have become lost arts.
+However, many hobbies make use of personal printers connected to computers, or make use of printing services by others.
+Many amateur press associations have now gone electronic, but not all.

+To a degree, blogging has come with the advent of the internet and somewhat supplanted it.
+Amateur journalism should not be confused with citizen journalism, as amateur journalism is not focused on reporting the news.
+Amateur journalists may write non-fiction essays and reports, fiction, or poetry.

 Retired Tampa Tribune reporter Leland Hawes is an aficionado.